TheCrunching/MuddyBot/docs/usage.md

 ### Key

-The key field holds the encryption key for securlly getting the word to the bot from twitch chat.
+The key field holds the encryption key for securely getting the word to the bot from twitch chat.
 You can get your own key by running `muddybot-key`, after that put the value it printed to the terminal in your config file.

 ## Commands